 On 1 November 2022, our community gathered in London for our 12th Annual Post Trade Conference.
 The day was a mix of keynote addresses, economic updates, and interactive panel discussions all built around the theme of the life cycle of a trade from inception, through trade execution, the management of collateral, and on to life cycle events.
 The day concluded with a glimpse into the future with a discussion on the operational impacts of managing crypto and digital assets, but more of that later.

 After the formalities of the ISLA AGM were completed the main part of the day’s agenda started with a fascinating economic update from James Pomeroy (Global Economist, HSBC).
 Inevitably, in any economic update there were positives and negatives.
 Inflationary pressures are evident around the world driven in part by the spike in energy costs following the war in Ukraine.
 However, some of those pressures appear to be easing with wholesale energy prices falling ahead of winter in Europe, suggesting that the peak of the energy crisis could well be behind us, at least in the short term.
-Having said that, some economies are displaying persistent underlying inflation which appears to being driven by very robust levels of consumer spending.
+Having said that, some economies are displaying persistent underlying inflation which appears to be driven by very robust levels of consumer spending.
 As we have come out of the pandemic, consumers have come back to restaurants and other social settings and, for now, they appear to be immune to price rises that are being fuelled by the increasing costs of raw materials, including food.
 One of the most important factors that will define where economies and markets go next, will be the sentiment of consumers and their spending patterns over the coming months.

-The panellists emphasised how important the link between operations and front office was, for the success and viability of any business.
+The panellists also emphasised how important the link between operations and front office is for the success and viability of any business.
 However, it is clear that for some firms that integration is going further, with at times, no clear line between the two.
-When I was at the RMA conference in Florida last month, I heard the phrase ‘Opps Alpha’ used several times, which I feel encapsulates much of what this session, and the overall day was all about.
-Thinking about operations in this way, will potentially add significantly to the bottom line and allow firms to be better positioned to deal with regimes such as CSDR and Basel IV.
+When I was at the RMA conference in Florida last month, I heard the phrase ‘Ops Alpha’ used several times, which I feel encapsulates much of what this session, and the overall day was all about.
+Thinking about operations in this way, will potentially add significantly to the bottom line, and allow firms to be better positioned to deal with regimes such as CSDR and Basel IV.
 In terms of overall priorities, in a second audience poll, CSDR dominated people’s responses with Basel something of a distant second.
-Although this was not unexpected and CSDR is something of a ‘here and now’ issue, the rolling impact of the Basel regime could offer significant headwinds for certain elements of our community as we look at past 2023.
+Although this was not unexpected, and CSDR is something of a ‘here and now’ issue, the rolling impact of the Basel regime could offer significant headwinds for certain elements of our community as we look at past 2023.

 When the group talked about structural issues such as matching SSI’s, trade pre-matching, and better collateral mobilisation, I was struck by how intractable some of these issues appear to be.
 I am sure I am not alone in thinking that we have been discussing how to deal with challenges associated with SSI, and wider on-boarding issues, for most of the twelve or so years of this event.
 There is no doubt that there is much to be positive about as the industry increasingly redefines itself as a liquidity pump for the capital markets more broadly, but I do feel we need to put some of these issues that act as a drag on progress to bed once and for all.

 The panel also touched upon the provision of third party or vendor led solutions as part of a move towards standardisation, but here again and notwithstanding the improvements that have been noted, the lack of any real adoption of these services within our markets seems out of step with other markets where similar challenges exist.
 As this session closed, I was struck by how little progress appears to have been made on this issue and what we can do to move this forward.
-ISLA has a KYC & ALD Working Group that is trying to take the discussion forward, but we do need to see member firms coming to the table here with new and novel ways of thinking otherwise we will simply be talking about the same issues this time next year.
+ISLA has a KYC & ALD Working Group that is trying to take the discussion forward, but we do need to see member firms coming to the table here with new and novel ways of thinking, otherwise we might simply be talking about the same issues again this time next year.

 The second half of the day started with a more detailed look at collateral.
 At a time of both increased volatility and liquidity shortages in certain asset classes, having the right collateral in the right place, at the right time, is ever more important.
 We have known for some time that the collateral leg of any loan is important but with a reported 50% of the market being characterised as financing business, the role of collateral in making the business function efficiently is clear.

 Although there was wide support for the current business model around collateral, that is typified by the offerings from the various tri-party agents, the group still felt that more could be done across the industry.
 Set against the backdrop of optimisation, it was noted that there are a number of tools and products available to the market that are not currently being used.
 However, it was also felt that to drive the efficiencies that we are all looking for, there needs to be a fundamental rethink in the way we look at this side of the business.
 The logical place to look for those efficiencies is in and around Distributed Ledger Technology (DLT), with tokenised collateral being a strong interim step along that path.
 It was felt that full DLT in our markets could still be several years away, but it was suggested that it is vitally important that firms start investing now in these technologies to capture these future benefits.
 Before concluding, the session briefly talked about ESG and its impact on how we think about collateral.
 ISLA has already published a piece of thought leadership in this area, and the discussion talked through many of the issues highlighted in the ‘Applicability of ESG to Collateral in the Securities Lending Context’ paper.
-The proliferation of ESG collateral schedules was highlighted and how lack of clarity from the regulatory community is driving very diverse outcomes.
-All felt that we needed better guidance from the regulatory community to deliver a more scalable and economically viable business model to support clients’ ESG objectives.
+The proliferation of ESG collateral schedules was highlighted, and how lack of clarity from the regulatory community is driving very diverse outcomes.
+All felt that better guidance from the regulatory community is needed, to deliver a more scalable and economically viable business model to support clients’ ESG objectives.